NCI-GDC/gdc-mutation-indexer/README.md

 1. The first time you run pytest, the elasticsearch might timeout.
 If you saw the timeout error, run the tests again.
 The error should disappear.

-2. tests/builders/test_gene_expression_builder.py:test_gene_expression_builder will fail
+2. tests/builders/test_gene_expression_builder.py:test_gene_expression_builder will fail.

-when run in docker.
+3. The breakpoint in Pycharm seems not working.

 ## Setup pre-commit hook to check for secrets